EMC

 5. Controlling and managing the Company’s existing or potential risks

 The Committee consists of at least three members, who must be approved and appointed by the Board of directors, and more than half of the members should be independent directors.
 At least one member should specialize in corporate sustainable development, and one member must be elected from among the members to serve as the committee convenor and meeting chair.
 The information of the founding members is listed in the table below.
-For details of the members’ professional competencies, please refer to the section titled “Board Diversity Policy and Implementation Status”.
+For details of the members’ professional competencies, please refer to the section titled “ Board Diversity Policy and Implementation Status”.

-The first session of the first committee meeting was held on December 23, 2024 (Monday).
-The attendance rate was 100%.
-The meeting content included discussion of EMC’s strategic corporate sustainability goals and short-, medium-, and longterm plans, as well as a report on the energy saving and carbon reduction projects implemented in 2024.
-The information was then reported at the first session of the first board meeting in December 2024.
+The first session of the first Corporate Sustainable Development Committee meeting was held on December 23, 2024 (Monday).
+The attendance rate (including proxy attendance) was 100%.
+The meeting content included discussion of EMC’s strategic corporate sustainability goals and short-, medium-, and long-term plans, as well as a report on the energy saving and carbon reduction projects implemented in 2024.
+The information was then reported at the 17th Board Meeting of the 12th term in December 2024.

 Date

-Meeting Topics
+Meeting Agenda

 Dec.
 23, 2024